 The fact is, communities need to do a better job of supporting those who have been traumatized.
 But even for people who receive substantial support from loved ones and friends, trauma creates an environment of shame, feelings of worthlessness or survivors guilt that can all cause a person to slip so easily into developing a drug or alcohol addiction.
 Indeed, it is even shown to be true that past trauma makes it even harder for an addict to recover from substance abuse because these symptoms of post trauma mental illnesses are deep in a person.

 According to J. Douglas Bremner, MD, in Dialogues in Clinical Neuroscience, traumatic stress can change someone’s brain chemistry.
 “Brain areas implicated in the stress response include the amygdala, hippocampus, and prefrontal cortex.
 Traumatic stress can be associated with lasting changes in these brain areas.
 Traumatic stress is associated with increased cortisol and norepinephrine responses to subsequent stressors.”
 He goes on to tell his readers that trauma can shrink parts of the brain, increase certain hormones and chemicals, change memory function, and cause problems with their mental health.
 Trauma is a medical emergency that is all too often ignored or shoved aside.

 When this happens people often develop addiction.
-Florida House Experience offers one of the top alcohol treatment centers in Florida.
+FHE Health offers one of the top alcohol treatment centers in Florida.
 Alcohol detox programs in South Florida, including the detox center those at FHE, also have resources for those suffering from a drug addiction.
 FHE has a qualified staff of professional licensed individuals ready to help your recovery center medical detox be as effective as possible before starting the drug abuse rehab program.
 Drug and alcohol detox treatment options range from inpatient, outpatient and halfway in between.
 Call today to see how we can shape your drug and alcohol detox and an individual treatment program to meet your specific needs.